zeebizon/JavaWordCount/README.md

 # WordCountService

 A RESTful API service for analyzing word frequencies in text.
-Provides endpoints to get the most common word, the frequency of a specific word, and the top N most common words.
+Provides endpoints to get the frequency of the most common word, the frequency of a specific word, and the top N most common words and their frequencies.

 > This project uses Quarkus, the Supersonic Subatomic Java Framework.